-Locally, British American Tobacco South Africa is committed to the conservation of the physical environment and the sustainability of the country’s natural resources, so we work actively to reduce our impact.
+Locally, BAT South Africa is committed to the conservation of the physical environment and the sustainability of the country’s natural resources, so we work actively to reduce our impact.
 We do this through a series of risk assessments, performance management processes, and optimising operational efficiency.

 Our Heidelberg Factory accounts for the bulk of our environmental footprint, and we invest in initiatives to drive down our energy and water consumption.

 BAT South Africa was a signatory to the South African Energy Efficiency Accord between the Department of Minerals and Energy (DME) and the private sector in 2005.
 The accord aimed to reduce the projected demand for energy by 15% by 2015.

 BAT South Africa has reduced its energy consumption by installing natural and LED lighting, motion sensors, motor re-sizing, variable speed drives, and solar panels, among others.
 This has helped the company optimise our energy consumption by more than 40% over the past five years.

 We have implemented water saving initiatives which allow us to recycle a significant amount of water as well as harvest rainwater.

 Heidelberg factory’s water saving initiative was heralded as one of the best water saving initiatives and was showcased at the 2017 UN Water Summit, held in South Africa.

 The intricate water recycling process at Heidelberg factory has allowed for BAT to decrease its fresh water usage by 50%.
 This means we use less water from the municipality’s resources, allowing the municipality to pump more water to its citizens.